Time evolution and the Schr\"odinger equation on time dependent quantum graphs: Introduction

-In \cite{Berry}, Michael Berry considered quantum mechanical systems with a parameter dependent potential which changes adiabatically in time.
-The system is initially prepared at an eigenstate $|\phi_n(0) \rangle $ of the instantaneous Hamiltonian at time $t=0$.
-It then evolves according to the Schr\"odinger equation along a closed path in parameter space.
-Berry then shows that in the adiabatic limit, the wave function at the end of a cycle $|\phi_n(T) \rangle $ returns to the initial function, up to a nontrivial phase:

-The first term in the phase is known as the dynamical phase, and is a direct generalization of the phase acquired in the time independent Schr\"odinger equation.
-The second term is known as the geometric phase.
-Unlike the dynamical phase, the geometric phase depends only on the path transversed in the space of parameters.
-The geometric phase has been the subject of many studies since its discovery.

-Unlike the work by Berry, where the time dependence enters through the changing potential, in this work we are interested in metric graphs where the edge lengths depend on time.
-In other words, it is not just the operator which varies in time, but the Hilbert space itself.
-For such a system, the original derivation of the geometric phase cannot be directly applied.
-Once the problem is properly reformulated in Section \ref{section2}, the effect of the moving boundary is expressed in terms of a gauge field which must be included in order to render the Sch\"odinger operator self-adjoint.
-This is analogous to the derivation for slowly varying time dependent domains presented in \cite{Duca}.
-The geometric phase can then be properly defined.
+Once the problem is properly reformulated in Section \ref{section2}, the effect of the moving boundary is expressed in terms of a gauge field which, when included, renders the Schrödinger operator self-adjoint (Theorem \ref{theorem-kirchhoff}).
+This is analogous to the derivation for slowly varying time dependent domains presented in \cite{Duca2021}.